Here is one of the most unique camping trips in Michigan.

-There are plenty of places to set up a tent or RV near Torch Lake.
+There are plenty of places to set up a tent or RV in the area.
+Most Torch Lake campgrounds have Wifi, multi-amp hookups and the dump stations RV owners are looking for too.
 The closest campground to the lake's popular south end sandbars is Torch Grove Campground.
 Although you should note I've read they're exclusively an RV park now.

 Site rates for peak times of year (including the Fourth of July) are $75 a night, but that price drops to $40 a night on weeknights during less busy times of year.
 This campground is located right across the street from the public access if you want to get on the water fast every day.

 If you don't mind travelling a little bit, Chain O'Lakes Campground is located about 10 miles to the north and charges less, about $28 a night for tents and popups.
-If you're looking for full hook-ups for an RV, they have a rate of $35-41 a night listed on their website.
+If you're looking for full hook-ups for RV camping, they have a rate of $35-41 a night listed on their website.

-They also advertise themselves as a family campground, so this is a good option to get away from the partying crowds that enjoy the lake around the holidays.
+They also advertise themselves as a family campground, so this is a good option to get some peace and quiet around the fire ring away from the partying crowds that enjoy the lake around the holidays.

-A bit more budget-friendly option is located on the north side of the lake.
+A bit more budget-friendly place to check-in is located on the north side of the lake.
 Barnes Park Campground is owned by the county and charges $31 a night for electrical and $27 a night for rustic sites.
 Barnes Park has excellent online reviews and allows you to sit at the picnic tables and enjoy the beautiful views of Grand Traverse Bay.